nbogojevic/piHomeEasy/README.md

 ### Software

-- wiringPi library is necessery for running the tool.
+The [wiringPi](https://projects.drogon.net/raspberry-pi/wiringpi/) library is necessery for building and running the tool.
 You can install it using:

     cd ~
     sudo apt-get install git-core
     git clone git://git.drogon.net/wiringPi
     cd wiringPi
     sudo ./build